ShowFlow: From Robust Single Concept to Condition-Free Multi-Concept Generation: Proposed Method

-Taking ED-LoRA~\cite{gu2024mix} adapter as the baseline, we introduce a new adapter called \textbf{Kron}ecker \textbf{A}daptation with \textbf{W}eight and \textbf{E}mbedding \textbf{D}ecomposition (KronA-WED) and a fine-tuning strategy that combines disentangled learning~\cite{chendisenbooth} with a novel attention regularization objective to achieving the balance of reconstruction and editability.
-The pipeline of ShowFlow-S for single concept learning is depicted in Figure~\ref{figure:chapter6_single_proposed}.
+The goal of this stage is to learn a new concept from a few user-provided images while preventing language drift.
+Taking ED-LoRA~\cite{gu2024mix} as a baseline, we introduce the KronA-WED adapter and a fine-tuning strategy that integrates disentangled learning~\cite{chendisenbooth} with our proposed Semantic-Aware Attention Regularization (SAR) training objective.
+The pipeline for ShowFlow-S is depicted in Figure~\ref{figure:chapter6_single_proposed}.

-\paragrapht{KronA-WED Adapter.} The low-rank assumption can impede the ability of LoRA-based methods~\cite{loracommunity, gu2024mix} in capturing complex patterns of concepts in single-concept learning (see Figure~\ref{figure:chapter6_single_effectiveness}a).
-Increase the rank value can enhance this capability but it also results in larger model sizes.
-To relax the low-rank assumption on updated weights and keep the model size small, we propose a more flexible approach by extending the ED-LoRA architecture~\cite{gu2024mix} with Kronecker Adapter (KronA)~\cite{krona}.
-We also perform the weight decomposition technique~\cite{dora} on $W'$ to enhance the learning capability of the adapter, thereby forming a new adapter called KronA-WED.
-The fine-tuned weights $W'$ are specified as follows: